FuneralKitty/CatBotsApi/README.md

 ## Project Description

 This repository contains a solution for the [backend-cats-api task](https://github.com/itc-code/test-assignments/tree/main/backend-cats-api).
-The project is built with Flask and PostgreSQL, running in Docker containers.

-The CatBots API allows you to manage and query a database of cats.
-You can add new entries, retrieve lists of cats with specific attributes, and handle common operations through a RESTful interface.

-API Endpoints include **Add a Cat (POST)**, where you can add a cat by sending a JSON payload with attributes like name, color, tail length, and whiskers length.
-Another endpoint is **Retrieve Cats (GET)**, which allows you to retrieve a list of cats based on specific query parameters such as attribute and order.
+This project implements a RESTful API for managing a database of cats, built using Flask for the web framework, PostgreSQL for the database, and Docker for containerization.
+The API supports adding, retrieving, and querying cats’ data based on various attributes like name, color, and tail length.
 ---

 ## Installation and Setup